PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Assignment 1/README.md

 - Showing datewise, idwise, count of image types

 2. Combined Storm Event Details 2018 and Storm Events Fatality 2018 dashboard
+- Sum of deaths by year and state
+- Sum of deaths by Event Type
+- Sum of deaths by Sex and County
+- Damaged Property by state

 ```